Borgotto/Sentence-Reordering/readme.md

 # Sentence Reordering using Transformer architecture

 This task was part of my Deep Learning examination on june 2024 for the Master’s program in Artificial Intelligence at the University of Bologna.
-The objective of this project is to create a model capable of reordering the words in a sentece.
+The objective of this project is to create a model capable of reordering the words in a sentence.
 The input is presented as a sequence of words in a random permutation and the task is to recostruct the original English sentence.

 In this study I suggest a Transformer Seq to Seq model capable of generating rearranged sentences that maintain the original sentences’ meaning and grammatical correctness.